Principal Investigator: Professor Nicole Roy, Department of Human Nutrition, University of Otago

 Our analyses have highlighted differences between participants with gastrointestinal symptoms and healthy symptom-free control participants.
 We have seen perturbations in amino acid and lipid metabolism that are known to be associated with gastrointestinal dysfunction.
 Analysis of the microbiome genetic information in stool samples has shown potential microbial mechanisms that distinguish between participants with functional gastrointestinal disorders and healthy participants.
 These results provide an important step in understanding how the microbiome impacts human health when the gastrointestinal function is suboptimal.
-Our approach has enabled greater knowledge on microbiome composition and function than other studies, and we now have strong evidence that we can cluster these gastrointestinal disorders based on metabolic and microbial biomarkers.
+Our approach has enabled greater knowledge of microbiome composition and function than other studies, and we now have strong evidence that we can cluster these gastrointestinal disorders based on metabolic and microbial biomarkers.

-We continue to work closely with the New Zealand food and beverage industry to ensure our research is relevant for the industry, including evaluating food products and ingredients in clinical settings relevant to digestive health.
+We continue to work closely with the New Zealand food and beverage industry to ensure our research is relevant to the industry, including evaluating food products and ingredients in clinical settings relevant to digestive health.
 We are developing new projects with Māori and non-Māori food and beverage entities for evaluating food-rongoā for improved digestive health outcomes.
 We have continued strengthening Māori researcher capacity and capability.
 We support the mission of the High-Value Nutrition National Science Challenge to generate knowledge and capability that the New Zealand food and beverage industry can utilise to develop high-value foods with validated health outcomes and thus increase export revenues.